PublicDataWorks/complaint-manager/README.md

     ```bash
     docker-compose up app
     ```
+  * Wait for the backend and frontend to intialize
+    *
   * Navigate to `https://localhost`.
     * Because we use a self-signed certificate for local host, you will get a warning that your connection to the site is not private.
     * In these case, please click "Advanced" and then "Proceed to localhost (unsafe)" to move to the local host web page.